Envy-dot/CampusLibrarySystem/README.md

 ## Environment
 - Local environment variables can go in `.env.local`.
 Do not commit secrets.
+Secrets will not be committed!
+- Loft Music by The Weeknd is goated 😭
 - If using Firebase services, set your Firebase credentials and project ID in env vars or the Firebase config file.

-## Deploying to Firebase
-1. Login and initialize (if not done)
-    - `firebase login`
-    - `firebase init` (choose Hosting or Functions + Hosting)

 2. Build and deploy
     - `npm run build`
-    - `firebase deploy` (this will deploy your built app per your firebase.json)

-Adjust firebase configuration to point at Next.js output or to a server/edge adapter as required by your deployment setup.
+Adjust database configuration to point at Next.js output or to a server/edge adapter as required by your deployment setup.

 ## Project structure (common)
 - src/